Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/authentication.md

 The code above registers a custom made command authentication provider that checks whether a specific role can execute the command.

+@alert info
-Catel checks whether an *IAuthenticationProvider* is registered.
+Catel checks whether an `IAuthenticationProvider` is registered.
 If not, the way commands are handled is not affected in any way.
-If there is an *IAuthenticationProvider* available, the *CanExecute* state is checked, even when there is no custom *CanExecute* implemented.
+If there is an `IAuthenticationProvider` available, the `CanExecute` state is checked, even when there is no custom `CanExecute` implemented.
+@end